czukowski/phpunit-mock-dibi/README.md

 composer require --dev czukowski/phpunit-mock-dibi "~N.0"
 ```

-Dibi versions starting from 3.0 are supported.
+Dibi versions starting from 3.0 are supported, but only with PHP 7.0+.

 Usage
 -----